mhoffies/UQ-mesa/README.md

 ## Tiling:

-- Tiling using, e.g. `uqtile.py`, relies on the ND-Tile program available [here](https://github.com/dwillcox/ND-Tile)
+- Tiling using, e.g. `uqtile.py`, relies on the ND-Tile program available [here](https://github.com/dwillcox/ND-Tile).
+Just add that directory to your PYTHONPATH environment variable.